India Giving Day Event Grants - Call for Proposals

 5. The person/organization that submits the idea must be one of the driving forces responsible for implementing the event.

-6. Ideas proposed by individuals/community associations/youth will receive greater consideration
+6. Ideas proposed by individuals/community associations/youth will receive greater consideration.

 7. Resource Guide and Toolkit for organizing India Giving Day events in your community can be found here.